PratikBarhate/question-classification/README.md

 #### Credits

-This project has been inspired from one of the problem we tried to solve, understanding the question for our QA bot.
+This project has been inspired from one of the problem we tried to solve - understanding the question for our QA bot.
 In the project I did work with Akash Pateria - [https://github.com/Akash-Pateria], we worked together in the final year graduate project, named `Invoker`.

 This project aims at exploring more options to process Natural Language (English) and improve the accuracy.

 ###### *NOTE:*
 ###### *1. Tab = 4 spaces*